 This beef bulgogi is made with USDA choice sliced beef chuck roll, Korean BBQ sauce, and onions.

-Aside from the increased price which I will go in length about in the cost comparison section, there are a few other changes that were made to Costco’s bulgogi beef.
+Aside from the increased price, which I will discuss in the cost comparison section, there are a few other changes were made to Costco’s bulgogi beef.

 What is Beef Bulgogi?

 Beef Bulgogi translates to “fire meat” and is made from thin slices of beef that are marinated and then grilled.

 This style of beef is eaten throughout Korea and is extremely popular in America.